 Robert Downey Jr. at ‘Avengers: Infinity War’ premiere: ‘Wakanda forever!
 I can say that as an honorary black man’

-So the actors — Robert Downey Jr., Chadwick Boseman, Zoe Saldana, and Scarlett Johansson among them — stood there prepped for the opening of Avengers: Infinity War on Friday.
-According to Fandango, it’s already sold out more than 1,000 screens, and has a chance to top the biggest opening of all time, Star Wars: The Force Awakens, and which collected $248 million on its big night in 2015.
-Marvel is already celebrating unprecedented success of its February release, Black Panther, which has to date earned more than $680 million domestically, and is still growing.
+So the actors — Robert Downey Jr., Chadwick Boseman, Zoe Saldana and Scarlett Johansson among them — stood there prepped for the opening of Avengers: Infinity War on Friday.
+According to Fandango, it’s already sold out more than 1,000 screens and has a chance to top the biggest opening of all time, Star Wars: The Force Awakens, which collected $248 million on its big night in 2015.
+Marvel is already celebrating unprecedented success of its February release, Black Panther, which has to date earned more than $680 million domestically and is still growing.